ukama-dev/image_scale/README.md

 # iOS App Icon Generator

-A simple Python script to generate all the necessary icon sizes required for an iOS application.
+A Python script that generates all the necessary icon sizes required for iOS applications, organized by device type and with proper naming conventions for Xcode.

+## Features

+- Generates all required iOS app icon sizes for iPhone and iPad
+- Creates a proper directory structure for easy import into Xcode
+- Generates a Contents.json file for Xcode asset catalogs
+- Supports different quality levels for image resizing
+- Validates input images for proper size and format
+- Shows progress during generation
+- Handles non-square images by automatically cropping

 ## Requirements